YashVardhan2496/JuliaSyntaxBridge-poc/README.md

 > Standalone proof-of-concept · Addresses Issue #2224 · JuliaDocs / Documenter.jl

-> Note: The face table in this PoC was verified against the official Julia 1.12.5 documentation.
-The live stdlib source has since diverged slightly — :julia_cmdstring has been replaced by :julia_cmd and :julia_cmd_delim, and :julia_funcdef and :julia_opassignment are not yet listed in the docs.
-The bridge implementation will be built against the live code, not the documentation.
+> Note: The face table in this PoC was verified against the live Julia 1.12.5 stdlib source — not the official documentation, which is slightly out of sync. `:julia_cmdstring` no longer exists in the live code and has been replaced by `:julia_cmd` and `:julia_cmd_delim`. `:julia_funcdef` and `:julia_opassignment` are present in the live code but not yet listed in the docs.
+The bridge implementation is built against the live code, not the documentation.

 ## Output

 <img width="1311" height="717" alt="Image" src="https://github.com/user-attachments/assets/82586a61-97c4-4483-bd3f-e865f99f169b" />
 <img width="1280" height="698" alt="Image" src="https://github.com/user-attachments/assets/f8b8ec45-4187-428a-b22a-fd15af4fa228" />
 <img width="1270" height="725" alt="Image" src="https://github.com/user-attachments/assets/609fb038-8bad-4379-aa52-c716da6c85f2" />